 - At least three members must be Program Faculty of the appropriate concentration within the IB Ph.D. program.
-See the Program website for concentration specific faculty lists. - One member should have expertise outside of your immediate area of research.
+See the IB program website for concentration specific faculty lists. - One member should have expertise outside of the student's immediate area of research.

 Students may have additional members beyond the required four.
-Additional members above the four required may be internal (to FAU) or external (affiliates).
+Additional members above the four required may be internal (FAU) or external (affiliates).
 Additional members need not be members of the Program Faculty.
 However, per the FAU Graduate College, additional committee members who are not FAU Graduate Faculty may only serve in an ad hoc capacity.

-If outside expertise is required or desired on your committee, procedures are in place to formally grant non-FAU faculty FAU Graduate Faculty status so that they may participate as full members of the dissertation committee.
-If this applies to you, see the Affiliate and Graduate Faculty Appointments section on the Biology Department website for details about the process.
+If outside expertise is required or desired, there are procedures are in place to formally grant external faculty FAU Graduate Faculty status so that they may participate as full members of the Dissertation Committee.
+If this applies, see the Affiliate and Graduate Faculty Appointments section on the Biology Department website for details about the process.